NOVA Secure File-Sharing

 ⚠️ Important Security Notes:

-1. Private Keys - Never commit NEAR private keys to version control
+1. Private Keys - Never publish NEAR private keys to version control

 3. IPFS Privacy - IPFS content is addressable by CID; encryption is essential